AIADMK-led Alliance: History

 In the 2011 assembly election, AIADMK led alliance with parties like the left and actor-turned-politician Vijayakant's Desiya Murpokku Dravida Kazhagam (DMDK), swept the polls, winning 203 seats, with the AIADMK winning 150.
 Jayalalithaa was sworn in as chief minister for the fourth time.
 In the union territory of Puducherry, the AIADMK allied with N. Rangasamy's All India N.R.
 Congress (AINRC) and won the 2011 assembly election, which was held in parallel with the Tamil Nadu assembly election.
 Rangasamy, on the other hand, formed the government without consulting the AIADMK and refused to share power with the pre-election alliance partner.
 So Jayalalithaa accused him of betraying the coalition.

 The AIADMK's good electoral performance continued in the 2014 general election as well.
 It opted not to join any alliance and contested all seats in the state of Tamil Nadu and the union territory of Puducherry on its own.
 The party won an unprecedented 37 out of the 40 parliamentary constituencies it contested and emerged as the third largest party in the 16th Lok Sabha of the Indian Parliament.
 It was a massive victory that no other regional political party had ever achieved in the history of general elections.
 In the 2016 assembly election, running without allies, she swept the polls, winning 135 out of 234 seats.
 It was the most audacious decision made by her for the spectacular victory that no other political leader had ever made in the history of Tamil Nadu.
 On 23 May 2016, Jayalalithaa was sworn in as chief minister for the sixth time.
-After Jayalalithaa's death on 5 December 2016, AIADMK had gone through a sea changes, from accepting Sasikala as acting general secretary, Party Split, Merger of OPS and EPS factions, Sasikala's expulsion to Introduction of dual Leadership in the party.
+After Jayalalithaa's death on 5 December 2016, AIADMK had gone through a sea changes, from accepting Sasikala as acting general secretary, Party Split, Merger of EPS and OPS factions, Sasikala's expulsion to Introduction of dual Leadership in the party.